Joint support ship: Future vessels

 In essence, these are the same problems that other countries that operate or are acquiring joint supply ships faced.
 Furthermore, it is also important to recognise the significance of the downsizing of the proposed NGLS vessels in respect to the USN's future plans.
 This all leads to the question - could the USN develop a JSS in the near future to satisfy its emerging needs?
 While there is no such vessel currently planned, the new NGLS could be considered as a JSS in all but name, although it remains to be seen until the design is finalised as to whether these ships will feature the amphibious operations capability of similar ships in other navies.

+Royal Danish Navy

+Royal Danish Navy built two Absalon-class frigates in 2003–2005, which are a hybrid between a frigate and a support ship with multiple role capabilities, with the capacity to be transformed from a combat ship with the firepower of a traditional frigate to a hospital ship within a day.
+The class is based on a frigate-like design, but built with an internal multipurpose deck (flex deck) and a stern vehicle ramp.
+The ships can serve as command platforms for a staff of 75 persons (naval or joint staff) with a containerized command and control centre, transport and base of operations for a company-sized landing force of some 200 soldiers with vehicles.
+Alternatively, the flex deck can be used for mine-laying operations with a capacity of some 300 mines, or be fitted out for mine-clearing operations and launch and recover mine detecting and clearing equipment via a retractable gantry crane, adjacent to the stern vehicle ramp, which also is used for launching and recovering the fast landing craft.
+Furthermore, the flex deck can support a containerized hospital or simply transport a number of ISO standard containers or some 55 vehicles, including up to seven main battle tanks.
+The ships can carry two landing craft, personnel (LCPs) (Storebro SB90E), two rigid hull inflatable boats and two AW-101 helicopters.
+For political reasons, the ships were originally launched as "Flexible support ships" to avoid antagonising Russia after the end of the Cold War.
+On the 16 October 2020, both ships were reclassed as anti-submarine warfare-frigates.